facebook twitter google youtube linkedin

 3. Crop Health Sensors

-To monitor the health of crops and detect signs of stress, crop health sensors like leaf wetness, chlorophyll, and NDVI (Normalized Difference Vegetation Index) sensors are essential tools for modern farmers.
+To check the health of crops and find signs of stress, farmers use crop health sensors.
+These include leaf wetness, chlorophyll, and NDVI (Normalized Difference Vegetation Index) sensors.

 • Leaf Wetness Sensors: These sensors detect moisture on plant leaves, which can help predict the risk of diseases such as fungal infections.